fineanmol/plant-tree/README.md

-🌳 Updated on Wed, 17 Dec 2025 21:09:38 GMT
+🌲 Updated on Thu, 18 Dec 2025 10:01:59 GMT

-> "Any fool can write code that a computer can understand."
+> "Before software can be reusable, it first has to be usable."